samesimilar/samesimilar.github.io/md/nordonpi.md

 Click 'ok' to close the editor.
 You should now have a launcher item for the editor on your start menu.

-## Other ideas and ToDos
+## Other ideas and todos

 * Find a way to get the editor app to start up automatically when the RPi starts up
 * Find a way to get WINE and the editor to work on VNC when the RPi doesn't have a screen attached

 ## Conclusion

 Good luck!
 I hope this article is useful.
-Remember you can post feedback or questions using the *Issues* tab at my [site's repository at Github](https://github.com/samesimilar/samesimilar.github.io/issues).
+Remember you can post feedback or questions using the *Issues* tab at my site's [repository at Github](https://github.com/samesimilar/samesimilar.github.io/issues).